swapnilAx/DevOps-Projects/shellscripting-projects/README.md

 # This is the directory for shell scripting projects
+1 - aws-resources-listing =
+2 -